marcusburghardt/ansible-role-devsecops/README.md

 Example Playbook
 ----------------

-This playbook will prepare everything with the right variables.
+This Playbook will prepare everything with the right variables.
-For this example, lets call this playbook file as "ansible_devsecops.yml":
+For this example, lets call this Playbook file as "ansible_devsecops.yml":

 ---
 - hosts: linux